navirobayo/venom/README.md

 # Contributions:

-If you would like to collaborate in the project feel free to fork the repo and work on it.
+If you would like to collaborate in the project feel free to fork the repo and work on it

 ## Quick guidelines: